P. M. Pasinetti: Work

 Pasinetti taught both comparative literature and Italian at the University of California at Los Angeles for over 40 years.
-Pasinetti served as a founding editor with Yale's Maynard Mack of the critically acclaimed Norton Anthology of World Masterpieces.
+He was a founding editor with Yale's Maynard Mack of the Norton Anthology of World Masterpieces.
 W.W.
 Norton & Company has been publishing this standard college text since the mid-1970s.
-Pasinetti's companion essays on Erasmus' "In Praise of Folly," and Machievelli's classic The Prince guided generations of college students.
-World Masterpieces is now in a seventh edition.
+Pasinetti's companion essays include those on Erasmus' "In Praise of Folly" and Machievelli's The Prince.
 Pasinetti also edited both the first and second editions of Norton's new "global" Anthology of World Literature.